 It’s true that every disaster in life can eventually become a springboard to the next level.
-After recuperating from time spent as a prisoner of Marxist rebels in Colombia’s civil war, I manged to continue to Argentina and back to California– the best way to send a collective middle finger to terrorists worldwide…simply keep riding.
+After recuperating from time spent as a prisoner of Marxist rebels in Colombia’s civil war, I managed to continue to Argentina and back to California– which was the best way to send a collective middle finger to terrorists worldwide…simply keep riding.
 The National Geographic Channel made a documentary about those events which led to creating the motivational show, EARTH RIDE.

 I left the US with a sincere determination to meet the inhabitants of our planet face to face, look them in the eye and shake their hand.
 The reaction was astonishing as the natives greeted me with hospitality and kindness in the most unexpected places.
 From breaking bread with the descendants of Genghis Khan, to Bedouins sharing their tents, people everywhere shouted at every stop—Welcome, Welcome!
 Everyday was a surprise.
 In spite of common misconceptions, as a species, we still like each other far more than is reported.